Undergraduate Course: Animal Life & Food Safety GEP (BVMS08060)

 On completion of this course, the student will be able to:

-- Students should be able to understand the basic principles of the husbandry and be able to safely handle farm animals, poultry, horses, cats, dogs and exotics.
-They should be able to recognise the common breeds of these animals.
+- understand the principles of the husbandry of farm animals, horses, exotic animals, cats and dogs.
+Be able to safely handle farm animals, horses, exotic animals, cats and dogs and be able to recognize the common breeds and feeds of these animals.

-- Students should be able to understand the basic facts of veterinary public health issues, state veterinary medicine, epidemiology and statistics.
+- understand the basic facts of veterinary public health issues and state veterinary medicine.